CMSgov/qpp-conversion-tool/README.md

 ### Getting and using the converter

-If you are using a Unix-like OS like Linux or OSX, open a terminal and go to a directory in which you want the the converter tool directory to be created:
+If you are using a Unix-like OS like Linux or OSX, open a terminal and go to the directory you want the converter tool directory to be created in:

 ```shell
 # Clone the GitHub repository: